lnguyen921/Labview/Core1/README.md

-Table of contents for LabView Lab Topics:
+Table of contents for LabView Core 1 Training Lab Topics:
   1. Using timming function to reduce load on CPU.
   2. Debugging Tools
   3. Executing using Loops